Sampling in Software Engineering Research: A Critical Review and Guidelines: Recommendations

 \subsection{Guidelines for reviewers}

 From our experience, many reviewers struggle to evaluate sampling.
 Our advice is to \textbf{evaluate sampling in the context of a study's philosophy, methodology, goals and practical realities}.
-In-principle, context-free assessments of external validity or transferability are unhelpful.
+Assessments of external validity or transferability in principle and out of context are unhelpful.
+The same goes for assessing sampling outside of peer review (e.g. to include primary studies in a systematic literature review).

-For anti-positivist studies, it is sufficient for researchers to justify site selection and explain their data collection.
+For interpretivist studies, it is sufficient for researchers to justify site selection and explain their data collection.
 Complaining about low external validity in a case study is typically unreasonable because that is not what a case study is for \citep{stol2018abc}.

-When reviewing a positivist study that does not aim for generalization (e.g. a laboratory experiment with human participants) only worry about high-level external validity threats such as using student participants instead of professionals \citep{feldt2018four,falessi2018empirical}.
+When reviewing a positivist study that does not aim for generalization (e.g. a laboratory experiment with human participants) only worry about high-level external validity threats such as using student participants instead of professionals.
 Complaining about low external validity in a laboratory experiment is typically unreasonable because that is not what a lab study is for \citep{stol2018abc}.

 However, when reviewing a study that does aim for generalization (e.g. a questionnaire study) insist on reasonable attempts to mitigate sampling bias.
 The whole point of a large questionnaire survey is to sacrifice internal validity for external validity.
 If external validity is the main priority of a study, it should have a defensible claim that its sample is representative.